 Unlocking the power of your headless CMS or content platform requires the meeting of two great minds: developers and content creators.
 When developers and content creators collaborate, digital experiences improve.

-Andrew Kumar, director of Digital Product at Publicis Sapient, says that ongoing conversations with content creators enables development teams to make smarter decisions about what they should prioritize when building components.
+Andrew Kumar, former director of Digital Product at Publicis Sapient, says that ongoing conversations with content creators enables development teams to make smarter decisions about what they should prioritize when building components.

 Content creators participate in the creation and maintenance of customer journeys.
 When a development team understands what content creators want to achieve with these journeys, it can create user-friendly experiences inside the Contentful web app.
 This can simplify the path to production and increase your speed to market.

 It’s important to note that the umbrella term “content creators” describes multiple roles, including content manager, strategist, marketer or UX copywriter.
 I can assure you that you don’t need a secret meeting or language to talk with people in any of these roles — only the willingness to have more than one conversation.

 Here are seven ways to have more meaningful collaborations.

 1. Use plain language when explaining new features, problems or future builds

 If you’re having a conversation where development work is involved, practice simplifying technical terms or leading with a definition of a term.
 Although some content creators have a technical skill set, that isn’t true for everyone.
 Using straightforward language leaves little room for ambiguity or assumptions.
 Technical Team Lead Hamed Mamdoohi says that this is essential because people can use different names for the same term.
 For example, the term “content model” might be confused with “content type” or “content table” or even “content entity.”
 Calling out terms or phrases that might cause confusion and using simple language is crucial.

 2. Set expectations and timelines